 Thank you for taking the time to view my profile.
-My name's Alison and I am an experienced counsellor and psychotherapist.
+My name's Alison and I have been working as a counsellor and psychotherapist for over 12 years now.
 I appreciate finding the right therapist can be a daunting task.
 I hope I can provide you with enough information here and on my website to help you decide if I am the therapist for you, but please feel free to call or email me if you want to ask me anything further.

 My aim is to provide a safe, understanding environment where you can begin to talk through your issues without feeling judged.
 Together we can look at what is causing you difficulty in your life, and explore new ways of being which will hopefully allow you to experience a more fulfilled and meaningful life.
 I work integratively which means I am trained in a range of theories and approaches which I can draw on to provide support which is meaningful and helpful to you as an individual.

 I trained at the University of Leeds where I gained an MA with distinction in Psychotherapy and Counselling.

 In the past I have worked for the charitable organization, Leeds Counselling and also within an NHS setting in Bradford.
 As such I have experience of a wide range of client issues, and have worked with clients long-term for up to two years, as well as over brief periods of just six weeks.

 I am an accredited member of the BACP (British Association for Counselling and Psychotherapy) and have full professional indemnity insurance.
 I receive regular supervision and ensure I undertake regular additional training to maintain the ethical standard of my work.

 Having undertaken a course at the British Mindfulness Institute, I am also qualified to offer Mindfulness therapy, which has been shown to be highly effective in addressing a number of issues including depression and anxiety.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.